-Want to learn how to hack CCTV camera?
+Want to learn how to hack CCTV cameras?
 You are in the right place, but be aware that I'm writing this article to let you know what is possible to do and how you must protect your IP cameras to avoid them to be hacked.

 DISCLAIMER: I'm not responsible for any of your acts.
 You don't suppose to hack CCTV cameras that don't belong to you.
 You've been warned.